Full-time: 4 years

 - Start your degree with a foundation year to gain a valuable introduction to sports science and achieve your full BSc (Hons) qualification in four years of study

-- Realise your ambitions: this route is ideal for anyone considering a change of career, taking up a completely new subject area, or lacking the formal entry requirements to join our honours degree directly
+- Realise your ambitions: this route is ideal for anyone considering a change of career or taking up a completely new subject area

 - Focus on the interdisciplinary nature of performance analysis and coaching